AndreTeixeira1998/overleafwiki/Dependencies.md

 For development purposes, you can use [nvm](https://github.com/creationix/nvm) to easily manage and install Node.js.

 For production, you will need a system wide Node.js installation.
-The Node.js version provided by Ubuntu 12.04 is too old for ShareLaTeX so you will need to install a newer custom version:
+The Node.js version provided by Ubuntu 12.04 is too old for ShareLaTeX so you will need to install a newer version.
+You can do this directly from the [Node.js website](http://nodejs.org/), or via a custom PPA in Ubuntu:

 ```sh
 $ sudo apt-add-repository ppa:chris-lea/node.js